Why is the temperature fluctuating in my cooling equipment?

 When cooling equipment is used for general goods or general use where goods are unboxed and dispatched, fluctuations may occur as shown below:

-In the example, the door of the cooling equipment had stayed open for too long which caused an alarm.
+In the example, the door of the cooling equipment had stayed open for too long which resulted in an alarm from the temperature data logger.

 It is important to remember that the door can only be opened shortly, otherwise the temperature may exceed the critical specified limits and a deviation that needs to be handled will occur.